franciskershaw/festiviews/testing.md

 During user testing, it was noted that trying to access the favourites page when not logged in (via direct URL) was throwing a 500 error, despite my code suggesting that it would redirect users to the login page.
 This was not a bad result, as at least they could not force themselves into others accounts via direct link, but I still wanted a more elegant redirect.
 After trial and error, I realised that the lack of user variable was causing the issue - **so I implemented a further *if* statement to check whether there was a user in session before carrying on with the code.**

+*Squashed footer on android mobile (chrome) when creating an account or logging in*

+It was brought to my attention that the appearance of a mobile keyboard on Chrome when using certain Android devices was pushing the footer up and squashing the content in a visually displeasing way.
+I believe this is due to my use of minimum *vh* as a property, with the keyboard decreasing the viewport height when it appeared. **To fix this, I used a media query that hid the footer entirely when between two small screen height sizes.**

 #### Outstanding bugs

 There were a few bugs and general UX comments that time constraints did not allow me to work on before submission.
 However, I am very much keen to return to this project later with a version 2 that will put all of these as top priority and will be fixed before any new features are worked on.